 9. How about a BOATING ADVENTURE?

-There is something about being out on the water, listening to the soothing sounds of seagulls and waves lapping gently against the boat, smelling the fresh salty breeze, and watching dolphins frolic in the wake or glide through the waves with grace.
-Right???
+There is something about being out on the water, listening to the soothing sounds of seagulls and waves lapping gently against the boat, smelling the fresh salty breeze, and watching dolphins frolic in the wake, right?

 Whether you’re interested in a group cruise or want to have a boat all to yourself (with or without a captain), there are plenty of options in the area to consider if you’re not bringing your own vessel.